How to Get Preapproved for a Mortgage | 2025

 When to get preapproved for a mortgage

-The ideal time to get preapproved is before you begin house hunting.
-The preapproval will tell you how much home you can truly afford, so you know you’re shopping in your price range.
-Plus, you need a preapproval letter in hand to make a serious offer on a house.
+The mortgage preapproval will tell you how much home you can truly afford, so you know you’re shopping in your price range.
+Plus, you need a mortgage preapproval letter in hand to make a serious offer on a house.
 So getting it done early on helps you move quickly when you’re ready to buy.

 Your mortgage preapproval is typically good for 30 to 90 days; check with your loan officer for specific details.
 You’ll likely have the option to update and extend your preapproval letter if your home search takes longer than expected.

-“Some lenders will go a step further and can even get you fully underwritten at this time,” says Jon Meyer, The Mortgage Reports loan expert and licensed MLO.
+“Some lenders will go a step further and can even get you fully underwritten at this time,” says Jon Meyer, The Mortgage Reports loan expert.
 In this case, he says, “your letter is what we call an ‘advanced approval,’ where your offer needs no financing contingency.”

-Preapproval is different from mortgage prequalification.
-A preapproval letter gives you verified home buying power, whereas a prequalification letter estimates your home buying budget without verifying your eligibility.
-While you can get prequalified faster than you can get preapproved — because no documents are required — your estimated budget and rate might not be as accurate.
+While you can get prequalified faster than you can get preapproved for a mortgage— because no documents are required — your estimated budget and rate might not be as accurate.
 And a prequalification letter won’t help you make an offer on a house.

-While both processes help buyers understand how much house they can afford, prequalification is generally less desirable because it doesn’t verify income or pull FICO scores from the major credit bureaus.
-It simply relies on self-reported information.
-This results in fewer assurances that a buyer is qualified.
+While both processes help buyers understand how much house they can afford, mortgage preapproval is generally more desirable because it verifies income and pulls FICO scores from the major credit bureaus.

 Mortgage preapproval FAQ